wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 == Screenshots ==

 1. Example of a embedded newsletter signup form.
-2. To embed your form, simply enter your QuickCode into the widget.
+2. To embed your newsletter signup form, simply enter your QuickCode into the widget.
 3. Select from a wide range of pre-build templates, or create your own.
 4. The form builder screen.
 This is where you create your form.
 5. Click 'get code' and you will be provided with your WordPress embed code.